Dawei Airport

-Dawei Airport is a public airport serving Dawei (formerly known as Tavoy), a city in the Tanintharyi Division in southeastern Myanmar.
+Dawei Airport is a public airport serving Dawei (formerly known as Tavoy), a city in the Tanintharyi Region in southeastern Myanmar.
 The airport that caters only to domestic flights is located in the northeastern part of the town, running from north to south.

 Facilities

 The airport is at an elevation of 84 ft above mean sea level.
 It has one runway designated 16/34 with a concrete surface measuring 3661.5 × 30 m.